-In our opinion, the ability to source stock ideas from either a thematic or from a purely bottom-up approach makes GW Capital's equity investment philosophy unique.
+The ability to source stock ideas from either a thematic or from a purely bottom-up approach as well as our ability to leverage our fixed income expertise to better source and discern good equity opportunities is what we believe makes GW Capital's equity investment philosophy unique.
 The idea generation process allows the flexibility to take advantage of various market environments to source ideas from either approach or in tandem.
 There are times when the majority of names in the portfolio result from our thematic approach.
 It is equally true that the portfolio can be constructed with the majority of names driven from our bottom-up approach.
 The reality is that the equity portfolios are constructed with some combination of the two approaches.